KatBrookfield/hugo-site/content/post/7-configuring-topology-spread-constraints.md

 In order to introduce some level of high-availability we are going to define rules to dictate how should our pods be spread across the cluster nodes.

 ### Configuring Node labels
-One of the prerequisites is defining Node labels that will define our *topology domains*.
+One of the prerequisites is defining Node labels that will define our *topology domains* (a fault-domain basically).
 These could be based on regions, zones, nodes, or other user-defined settings.
 In our scenario, I will define a topology based on Nodes.
 ```
 katarinabrookfield@KatsMac hugo-site % kubectl label node lke27049-39949-60a531334464 node=node1
 node/lke27049-39949-60a531334464 labeled